SOwOphie/wsedit/README.md

 ### Linux: no packages available (yet), build from source

-Until the v1.0 release, there won't be any packages available.
-After that, I'll probably create an AUR package.
-Contact me if you're interested in packaging wsedit for your distribution.
+Contact me if you want to package `wsedit` for your distribution.

 ### OSX: Homebrew